SumanthPal/SumanthPal/README.md

-# Thanks for checking out my profile!! 👋
+# profile!

-Hey, I really appreciate you, whomever you are for checking out my profile.
-I hope you can learn something about me, as well as the work I've done.
+Hey, thanks for checking out my profile!!
+Whomever you are, I hope you can learn something about me, as well as the work I've done.

 - 🔭 I’m currently working on **Instinct**.
 - 🌱 I’m exploring various fields to expand my knowledge.